hawa-bah/black-codher-my-personal-project/README.md

 # Black Codher Personal Project

-Here's a boilerplate project directory with the initial components for your Personal Project.
+Here's a boilerplate project directory with the initial setup for your Personal Project.

-The expectation with this project is that you're able to fork the project, and get started.
+The expectation with this project is that you're able to fork the repository, and get started.

 - [Black Codher Personal Project](#black-codher-personal-project)
   - [Project Structure](#project-structure)